adgayle/aws-saa-study-guide/saa.md

     * Dense storage (ds): lots of storage

 ### Elasticache
+Caches are optimized for fast retrieval with the trade off that the data is not durable
 * Great for reducing read stress on a database that is not changing frequently
+* Best in the same VPC to avoid latency
 * Memcache is a single AZ solution
+    * Multi-threaded
+    * Simple, fast key/value store
+    * Great for caching HTML fragments
 * Redis can be multi-AZ
+    * Replication
+    * Snapshots
+    * Advanced data structures
+    * Very good for leaderboards, geospatial data or unread notifications

 ### Aurora
 * MySQL & PostgreSQL compatible